IHKREDDY/tradekart/README.md

 HTML/Javascript/CSS -  tradekart/client

-Note: Developed in windows machine
+Note: Developed in windows machine.

 Server code configuration:
 Installation steps:
-If you have PHP, composer installed on your machine, you may directly run PHP server
+If you have PHP, composer installed on your machine, you may directly run PHP server.

 1. Install PHP
 2. Copy php.ini file to PHP directory (tradekart/server/php.ini)
 3. Install composer